swch/strivve-docs-nextjs/src/pages/shared/credentials/index.md

 There are multiple roles with different access authorization privileges for API services.
 A User is only ever assigned one role and only one role.
 Roles can be reassigned by a user with a higher level of authorization role, such that it has sufficient privileges to do so.
-However role reassignment does not take effect until the next time that particular user logins into the platform.
+However role reassignment does not take effect until the next time that particular user logs in into the platform.
 The following roles are available for partner usage:

 - **admin:** Most privileged user.
 This is typically a real person.
 - **cardholder_agent:** A user restricted to creating cardholder users.
 This is intended for front end applications performing creation of a cardholder user and acquiring a credential grant for them.